nci/scores/README.md

 ## Using `scores`

-Here is a short example of the use of scores:
+Here is a short example of the use of `scores`:

 ```py
 > import scores